Caught in the Crossfire

 Caught in the Crossfire is 2010 American crime drama film directed by Brian A Miller.
-It stars Adam Rodríguez, 50 Cent, and Richard T. Jones.
-The film was released direct-to-DVD on July 20, 2010.
+It stars Chris Klein, Adam Rodríguez, 50 Cent, and Richard T. Jones, and follows two police detectives who investigate a gang-related shooting and become the target of attacks from both gang members and corrupt cops.

-Plot
+The film was released direct-to-video on July 13, 2010.

+Premise

 Two detectives caught in a crossfire between dirty cops and gangland members.